David Mills (solicitor): Berlusconi and "Jowellgate"

 Mills acted in the early 1990s for Italian businessman and sometime Prime Minister Silvio Berlusconi.
 This became the cause of controversy and of allegations.
 Mills was involved in setting up a large number of offshore trusts for the "B Operation" as he termed Fininvest, Berlusconi's operations.
-Mills was investigated in Italy on allegations of money laundering and tax fraud; on 10 March 2006, prosecutors in Milan asked a judge to order Mills and Berlusconi to stand trial on corruption charges.
+Mills was investigated in Italy on allegations of money laundering and tax fraud.
+On 10 March 2006, prosecutors in Milan asked a judge to order Mills and Berlusconi to stand trial on corruption charges.
 Prosecutors submitted 15,000 pages of documents to the preliminary hearing judge who was to determine whether the case should go to full trial.

 In February 2004, Mills had met his accountant Bob Drennan, a partner in the firm Rawlinson & Hunter, setting out the circumstances under which he had received a large amount of money from the "B people" as a gift, and admitting that he had "turned some very tricky corners, to put it mildly" which "had kept Mr B out of a great deal of trouble that I would have landed him in if I had said all I knew".
 He had set the pertinent facts out in a letter, which he handed to Drennan, apparently unaware that accountants are not protected by legal professional privilege and hence are obliged to report suspected illegal activity by their clients.

-He admitted this story to Italian prosecutors, but later retracted it and claimed that the money came from someone else.
+Mills admitted this story to Italian prosecutors but later retracted it and claimed that the money came from someone else.
 One source cited was Diego Attanasio, a shipping magnate and another Italian client of Mills.
 Attanasio denies this story.
 Questions were also asked about a woman living on a council estate in the East End of London, who is recorded as a director or company secretary of 19 companies that Mills established on behalf of his Italian clients.

 In March 2006, after his wife Jowell claimed that Mills had not told her until four years after the event that he had been given £340,000 for his work for Silvio Berlusconi, the couple "agreed to a period of separation".
 The separation had effectively ended by September 2012.

-On 17 February 2009, an Italian court sentenced David Mills to four years and six months in jail for accepting a bribe from Silvio Berlusconi to give false evidence on his behalf in corruption trials in 1997 and 1998.
+On 17 February 2009, an Italian court sentenced David Mills to four years and six months in jail for accepting a bribe from Berlusconi to give false evidence on his behalf in corruption trials in 1997 and 1998.

 Appeal

 His defence counsel said that he would appeal, claiming that the sentence went "against the logic and dynamic of the evidence presented".
 Jowell said "although we are separated I have never doubted his innocence".

-On 27 October 2009, the Italian Appeal Court upheld his conviction and his sentence of 4½ years' imprisonment.
-He confirmed that he would initiate a second and final appeal to the Cassation Court.

-On 25 February 2010, the Italian Cassation Court (the second and last court of appeal under Italian law) ruled a sentence of not guilty because the statute of limitations had expired.
+On 27 October 2009, the Appeal Court upheld his conviction and his sentence of 4½ years' imprisonment.
+He confirmed that he would initiate a second and final appeal to the Supreme Court of Cassation.
+On 25 February 2010, the Supreme Court of Cassation (the second and last court of appeal under Italian law) ruled a sentence of not guilty because the statute of limitations had expired.